tyhopp/prpl/docs/content/faq.md

 <!--
 title: FAQ
 slug: /faq
-order: 10
+order: 09
 -->

-# Frequently Asked Questions
+# FAQ

+A home for some frequently asked questions.

 ## Does PRPL work with X templating engine?